Frogzalcoatl/mcbedrock-minigames/README.md

 **Exporting New Structures:**

-* Simply export your structure and save it to: ``structures/mg/``.
+* Export your structure and save it to: ``structures/mg/``.
 * Then add a matching identifier to structureIds in: ``source/structures/data.ts``.
 * If a structure cannot fit in one file, export multiple and store offsets in a json file: ``source/structures/json/``.
 	* See type StructureSchema in data.ts for formatting.
-	* Make sure to import your json file to data.ts and add a case to the switch statement in getStructureInfo().
+	* Make sure to import your json file to data.ts, add an identifier to structureIds, then add a matching case to the switch statement in getStructureInfo().

 ## Rooms
 Each room has its own custom dimension.
 Custom dimensions can only be registered on startup, and cannot be cleared on world reload.
 The room class also contains optional modules that can be enabled in the Room constructor.
 I'll list modules below: